zriyansh/signoz.io/docs/instrumentation/python.md

 - pip3 install opentelemetry-exporter-otlp

+The below command inspects the active Python site-packages and figures out which instrumentation packages the user might want to install and installs them for you.

 ```bash
 opentelemetry-bootstrap --action=install
 ```

-The above command inspects the active Python site-packages and figures out which instrumentation packages the user might want to install and installs them for you.

 :::note
 If it says cannot find command `opentelemetry-bootstrap` then you need to specify the path of the file.
 In ubuntu, it is at `/home/ubuntu/.local/bin/opentelemetry-bootstrap`.
 So your command becomes,